external-mirrors/android_translation_layer/doc/Build.md

 ## Additional Dependencies
 ### Skia
-If you distro ships this already (e.g. `skia-sharp` on Alpine), you can just install the package and skip this step.
+If your distro ships this already (e.g. `skia-sharp` on Alpine), you can just install the package and skip this step.

 Install `gn` via your system's package manager.
 ```sh